Skip to main content

 Animal Shelter/Rescue Adoption Discrimination

-You may wonder why you were denied the dog you want to adopt.
-Shelters and rescues do have the right to review your home, family, lifestyle, and job to determine if you are an acceptable fit for the animal.
-These are part of their contract, so deciding not to adopt a dog to a low-income family is allowed under contract law.
+You may wonder why a shelter denied you the dog you want to adopt.
+Shelters and rescues can review your home, family, lifestyle, and job to determine if you are an acceptable fit for the animal.
+These are part of their contract.
+They can decide not to allow an adoption under contract law.

-However, racial bias or discrimination against disabled individuals is illegal under any circumstances.
+But, racial bias or discrimination against disabled people is illegal.

 Where to learn more: Review the shelter's policies and contracts for their adoption criteria.